librenms/librenms/doc/Support/Performance.md

 **Note: Memory based caching with PHP cli will increase memory usage and slow things down.
 File based caching is not as fast as memory based and is more likely to have stale cache issues.**

-Some distributions allow seperate cli, mod_php and php-fpm configurations, we can use this to set the optimal config.
+Some distributions allow separate cli, mod_php and php-fpm configurations, we can use this to set the optimal config.

 ### For web servers using mod_php and php-fpm